The Basics of a Motor Carrier Number

 • Insurance Requirements: Carriers must maintain a level of insurance that meets the FMCSA's minimum requirements.

-• BOC-3 Filing: A BOC-3 form (Designation of Process Agent form) must be on file with FMCSA, listing a process agent in every state in which the carrier operates.
+• BOC-3 Filing: A BOC-3 form (Designation of Process Agent form) must be on file with FMCSA, listing a process agent in every state where the carrier operates.

-• Compliance with Safety Regulations: Adhering to safety regulations and maintaining a satisfactory safety rating is necessary to keep the MC number active.
+• Compliance with Safety Regulations: Following safety regulations and maintaining a satisfactory safety rating is necessary to keep the MC number active.

 The Role of MC Number in Compliance